-As for most Greek islands, the best time of year to visit is Spring and early summer.
-This is the time of year from May to June when temperatures are warm (average 17 to 21°C) and tourist crowds aren’t yet as big as they’d be in the high season (July to August).
+Like most Greek islands, the ideal time of year to visit is Spring and Summer.
+In May and June the temperatures are warm (average 17 to 21°C) and tourist numbers aren’t as big as they can be in the high season (July to August).
 Temperatures in the high season can reach highs of 34°C but luckily there are lots of good beaches and cool breezes to make this bearable.

-Towards the end of the year the temperature does start to drop, but thankfully with its semi-arid climate, there’s little rain – in fact, this is one of the driest places in the country.
-And it’s not too cold either: The average high for November is 20°C, which is still great for hiking and sight-seeing.
+Towards the end of the year the temperature does start to drop, but thankfully with its semi-arid climate, there’s little rain and it’s not too cold either: The average high for November is 20°C, which is great for hiking and sight-seeing.

 The winter months are much colder.
 December to February see highs of only 15°C and lows of around 9°C. That said, it’s still much warmer than a lot of Europe at this time of year and coupled with the sunshine, it could make for a good place to soak up some winter sun and explore the history of the island.